How can healthcare organizations leverage data to improve outcomes and efficiency, while ensuring security and compliance?

 A lack of data analytics and business intelligence maturity is further complicated by a number of additional problems.
 Most healthcare companies, according to research, lack experienced analytic resources, technological integration across different platforms, systems of truth for essential data and information entities, and data governance, all of which are necessary precondition for deploying data platforms.
 End-user adoption, strongly perceived value of data, necessary transparency in reporting metrics, and universal acceptance of being measured using data are important organizational cultural characteristics.
 Finally, there is an urgent need to establish a relationship between business results and technological solutions.

-One possible solution is to adopt a data mesh architecture and a data platform abstraction layer - a "Virtual Data Lakehouse".
+One possible solution is to adopt a data mesh architecture and a data platform abstraction layer - a "Federated Data Lakehouse".

 A data mesh is a decentralized, domain-oriented, and self-serve data architecture that treats data as a product.
 Instead of having a centralized data warehouse or lake that collects and processes data from different sources, a data mesh distributes the ownership and governance of data to the domain teams that produce and consume it.
 Each domain team is responsible for creating, maintaining, and exposing their own data products (datasets, algorithms, models, predictions) through standardized APIs and protocols.
 The concept of a data mesh enables a more agile, scalable, and resilient data infrastructure that can handle the increasing volume, variety, and velocity of data in health care.
 It also empowers domain teams to collaborate and innovate with data without being constrained by centralized bottlenecks or dependencies.